ABDE777/isfo-pro/README.md

 ## 🎯 Overview

-VistaVerse Explore is a full-stack web application designed to streamline student management and attestation processes at ISFO Casablanca.
+ISFO-PRO Explore is a full-stack web application designed to streamline student management and attestation processes at ISFO Casablanca.
 The system provides separate interfaces for students and administrators with robust features for managing student data, generating attestations, and tracking requests.

 ## ✨ Features